egoist/docute/README.md

 # Docute

-Effortlessly documentation done right.
+Effortless documentation, done right.

 ## Features

 - No build process, website is generated on the fly.
-- A simple yet elegant UI that is dedicated to documentations.
+- A simple yet elegant UI that is dedicated to documentation.
 - Leveraging the power of Markdown and Vue.
 - Extensible plugin system, plenty of official and community plugins.